Cover Story | Critical Care, Cardiology and COVID: 20/20 Vision on Pandemic Experience and a Nascent Critical Care Cardiology Subspecialty

 - Kazi DS, Martin LM, Litmanovich D, et al. N Engl J Med 2020;382:2354-64.

 - Newton-Cheh C, Zlotoff DA, Jung J, et al. N Engl J Med 2020;383:475-84.

 - Dudzinski DM, Januzzi JL Jr. J Am Coll Cardiol 2017;69:2008-10.

-Keywords: ACC Publications, Cardiology Magazine, COVID-19, Critical Illness, Shock, Cardiogenic, Extracorporeal Membrane Oxygenation, Teaching Rounds, Triage, Anesthesiology, Pandemics, Electronic Mail, Pulmonary Heart Disease, Respiratory Distress Syndrome, Adult, Fellowships and Scholarships, Motivation
+Keywords: ACC Publications, Cardiology Magazine, COVID-19, Critical Illness, Shock, Cardiogenic, Extracorporeal Membrane Oxygenation, Teaching Rounds, Triage, Anesthesiology, Pandemics, Electronic Mail, Pulmonary Heart Disease, Respiratory Distress Syndrome, Fellowships and Scholarships, Motivation